adeck/terraform-infra/README.md

     Host devbox monitor
         ProxyJump gw
-        User admin
         # if you changed the VPC name to something other than `devel`, change that here
         HostName %h.devel.local
+        User admin

 Now you should be able to SSH into the SSH gateway / jump host by running:

     ssh gw

 Now you'll find yourself on a host called `gw`.
-You can connect to the other hosts (`monitor` and `devel`, respectively) the same way you connected to `gw`, by running SSH from your local machine.
+You can connect to the other hosts (`monitor` and `devbox`, respectively) the same way you connected to `gw`, by running SSH from your local machine.
 Since this repo is just for terraform, those other hosts aren't really configured, but DNS is, so you don't need to know IPs.

 Once you are already SSH'd into `gw`, you could SSH to the other hosts from the commandline on the `gw` host.